tytydraco/yessleep/out/My_Ghostly_Intruder_.md

 I heard the woman take in a large gasp before letting it go.
 "A kid?"
 She said like she thought it was going to be another robber.

 "What?
-You scared your competition was trying to rob this place too?"
+We're you scared your competition was also trying to rob this place too?"

 The kid finally looked over at us with a grace of uncaring I didn't know was possible quite yet.